phone icon

 Medical Malpractice Lawyer

 Each medical malpractice lawyer of Powers & Santola, LLP, accepts cases involving doctors, nurses, anesthesiologists, pharmacists, radiologists, and other medical professionals.
-Our firm also handles medical malpractice cases occurring in hospitals, surgical centers, clinics, and doctors’ offices.
-We help clients with pharmaceutical malpractice cases, general medical malpractice, and abuse that occurred in nursing homes.
+Our firm also handles medical malpractice cases in hospitals, surgical centers, clinics, and doctors’ offices.
+We help clients with pharmaceutical malpractice cases, general medical malpractice, and abuse in nursing homes.

 To discuss how we may assist you, contact us today by phone or online to schedule a free initial consultation.
 A medical malpractice lawyer is ready to help you.